Chicken Taco Salad with Crispy Tortilla StripsJump to Recipe

 Before assembling, I also recommend slicing all your veggies so people can make their own salads!

 The last piece is the chicken!
 I left mine in pretty big chunks and just cooked it with a little olive oil over medium heat.
-Once the chicken was cooked through, I added my Old El Paso(R) Seasoning and some water to make a nice sauce.
+Once the chicken was cooked through, I added my taco seasoning and some water to make a nice sauce.